ckelsoe/obsidian-shell-path-copy/README.md

 4. Paste it directly into your Termius session: `cat /My-Project-Plan.md`

 No manual editing, no mistakes, no context switching.
 It just works.

+# File URL Format (Desktop Only)

+For desktop users who need to create clickable file:// URLs:

+1. Right-click any file or folder in the file explorer
+2. Select "Copy as file:// URL"
+3. The full file:// URL is copied to your clipboard

+This is particularly useful for:
+* Creating clickable links in browsers
+* Working with applications that accept file:// URLs
+* Documentation that needs absolute file references
+* Opening files in external applications via URLs

+Example outputs:
+* **Windows**: `file:///C:/Users/John/Documents/vault/note.md`
+* **Linux**: `file:///home/john/Documents/vault/note.md`
+* **macOS**: `file:///Users/john/Documents/vault/note.md`

 # Example Use Cases